-Adel Lotfy Ali, Ph.D., Director 118 College Drive #5106 Hattiesburg, MS 39406-0001 (601) 266-4949
+Chaoyang Zhang, Ph.D., Director 118 College Drive #5106 Hattiesburg, MS 39406-0001 (601) 266-4949

-A., Ali, D. Ali, Bisland, Burge, Burgess, Cobb, Houston, Leybourne, Murali, Nagurney, Perkins, Rimes, Seyfarth, Strelzoff, Zhang
+Abukmail, D. Ali, Buchanan, Burge, Burgess, El-Sawi, Murali, Perkins, Seyfarth, Strelzoff, Sun, Yenduri, Zand, Zhang

-The School of Computing offers the Ph.D. in Computational Science with emphasis in Computer Science, Master of Science in Computer Science and the Master of Science in Computer Science with an emphasis in computational science.
+The School of Computing offers the Ph.D. in Computational Science with emphasis in Computer Science, Master of Science in Computer Science, Master of Science in Engineering Technology, and the Master of Science in Computer Science with an emphasis in computational science.